highcharts/highcharts/docs/dashboards/style-by-css.md

 ```

 ### HTML Component
-Since the whole structure of the HTML component is defined by the user, it can
+Since the whole structure of the HTML component is defined by the user, it differs between the use cases.
-be very different.
 Thus it is recommended to use the custom classes and IDs to style it.
 More information is in the section below.

 ## Custom classes